aldengolab/big-data-crime-and-weather/README.md

 - `thriftFiles` contains the Thrift schema for serialization
 - `pigFiles` contain all the Pig code for batch layer runs
 - `stormFiles` contains the code for the Serving layer Storm topology
+- `jars` contain the necessary jars and uberjars for java applications
 - `mvn` and `pig` contain necessary open-source application jars for implementation

 ### Data